 Le Dimore del Quartetto distinguishes itself thanks to its ability of networking with local, national and international actors while generating a shared value.
 Through diversified and innovative activities, Le Dimore del Quartetto is able to transform itself and meet the ever-changing needs that arise in the cultural (and not only) field, while being consistent with its mission of supporting young ensembles, spreading chamber music and enhancing the cultural heritage.

-In 2017, the activities of Le Dimore del Quartetto have been presented at the Chamber of Deputies, upon invitation of the Cultural Commission, as part of the research “Best practices of cultural diffusion“.
+In 2017, the activities of Le Dimore del Quartetto were presented at the Chamber of Deputies, upon invitation of the Cultural Commission, as part of the research “Best practices of cultural diffusion“.

-In 2018, it wins the the “Cultural Innovation” call by Fondazione Cariplo.
+In 2018, it won the “Cultural Innovation” call by Fondazione Cariplo.

-In 2019, Le Dimore del Quartetto is among the winners of the European Heritage Award / Europa Nostra Award 2019, the most prestigious prize in Europe, in the “Education, training and awareness” category.
+In 2019, Le Dimore del Quartetto was among the winners of the European Heritage Award / Europa Nostra Award 2019, the most prestigious prize in Europe, in the “Education, training and awareness” category.

-In 2020, the project MUSA – European young MUsicians soft Skills Alliance of Le Dimore del Quartetto, aimed at developing the entrepreneurial skills of musicians, has won Erasmus+ Programme of the European Union, in the area “Strategic partnership to support innovation”.
-In the same year, Le Dimore del Quartetto has been presented as “Project of Influence” by The Best in Heritage.
+In 2020, the project MUSA – European young MUsicians soft Skills Alliance of Le Dimore del Quartetto, aimed at developing the entrepreneurial skills of musicians, won Erasmus+ Programme of the European Union, in the area “Strategic partnership to support innovation”.
+In the same year, Le Dimore del Quartetto was presented as “Project of Influence” by The Best in Heritage.

 Le Dimore del Quartetto has been presented as case study of entrepreneurship and cultural innovation during the courses of Cultural Heritage Management of the Bocconi University, SDA Bocconi School of Management, Cattolica University in Milan and at the Master’s degree in Planning and access to European funds for Culture, Creativity and Multimedia of Università degli Studi di Perugia.